 In addition, students are taught to become reflective teachers as they construct their own perspectives, understandings and convictions about teaching and learning.

-Education offers both a disciplinary minor and an interdisciplinary minor.
+The Education Department offers both a disciplinary minor and an interdisciplinary minor in Education, as well as a major in Educational Studies.

 If you'd like to view a full listing of our course options in Education or any other subject, please visit the Online Course Catalogue.